arinzeuwazurike/dnnls_final_project/README.md

 ============================================================================================================================================
 ```
 ### Baseline Visual encoder
-- We aim to improve this visual encoder model as taken from model summary
+- We aim to improve this visual encoder model as taken from model summary, it shows the architecture and parameter distribution of the visual autoencoder.
+The below CNN autoencoder uses an encoder-decoder structure to learn spatial hierachies and reconstruction of images from latent features.
+It is built to improve reconstruction quality over time.
 ### CNN Visual Autoencoder Summary

-The following summary (generated using `torchinfo`) shows the architecture and parameter distribution of the visual autoencoder:

 ```text
 ===== CNN Visual Autoencoder Summary =====